suabochica/aws-playgroud/clf-c02/docs/07-ecs-lambda-batch-lightsail.md

 Elastic Container Service
 -------------------------

 Elastic Container Service (ECS in short) launch docker containers on AWS.
 Here you must provision and maintain the infrastructure of only EC2 instances.
-AWS takes care of starting/stopping containers ad it has integrations with the Application Load Balancer.
+AWS takes care of starting/stopping containers and it has integrations with the Application Load Balancer.
 The next diagram shows a structure of ECS.

 ![ECS](../assets/images/07C-ecs.png)

 Fargate
 -------

-Fargate also works to launch docker container on AWS but it is much simpler because you do not provision the infrastructure because ther is no EC2 instance to manage.
+Fargate also works to launch docker container on AWS but it is much simpler because you do not provision the infrastructure because there is no EC2 instance to manage.
 It is serverless offering and AWS just runs containers based on the CPU/RAM you need.
 The next image show the distribution of docker containers with fargate.

 ![Fargate](../assets/images/07D-fargate.png)